Inference of Human's Observation Strategy for Monitoring Robot's Behavior based on a Game-Theoretic Model of Trust: Abstract

 \section{Abstract}

-In scenarios where a robot generates and executes a plan, there may be instances where this generated plan is less costly for the robot to execute but incomprehensible to the human.
+In scenarios where a robot generates and executes a plan, there may be instances where this generated plan is less costly for the robot to execute but unexpected and unsafe from human's point of view.
 When the human acts as a supervisor and is held accountable for the robot's plan, the human may be at a higher risk if the incomprehensible behavior is deemed to be infeasible or unsafe.
 In such cases, the robot, who may be unaware of the human's exact expectations, may choose to execute (1) the most constrained plan (i.e. one preferred by all possible supervisors) incurring the added cost of executing highly sub-optimal behavior when the human is monitoring it and (2) deviate to a more optimal plan when the human looks away.
-While robots do not have human-like ulterior motives (such as being lazy), such behavior may occur because the robot has to cater to the needs of different human supervisors.
-In such settings, the robot, being a rational agent, should take any chance it gets to deviate to a lower cost plan.
+While robots do not have human-like ulterior motives (such as being lazy), such behavior may still occur because the robot has to cater to the needs of different human supervisors.
+In such settings, the robot, being a rational agent, may take any chance it gets to deviate to a lower cost plan.
 On the other hand, continuous monitoring of the robot's behavior is often difficult for humans because it costs them valuable resources (e.g., time, cognitive overload, etc.).
-Thus, to optimize the cost for monitoring while ensuring the robots follow the {\em safe} behavior, we model this problem in the game-theoretic framework of trust.
+Thus, to optimize the cost of monitoring while ensuring the robots follow the {\em safe} behavior and to assist the human to deal with the possible unsafe robots, we model this problem in a game-theoretic framework of trust.
 In settings where the human does not initially trust the robot, pure-strategy Nash Equilibrium provides a useful policy for the human.
-Unfortunately, in our setting, the formulated game often lacks a pure strategy Nash equilibrium.
-Thus, we define the concept of a trust boundary over the mixed strategy space of the human and show how it helps to discover monitoring strategies that ensures the robot adheres to safe behavior and achieves the goal.
-With the help of human studies and task-planning scenarios, we justify the need for coming up with optimal monitoring strategies (in supervision scenarios) and showcase their effectiveness.
+Unfortunately, we show the formulated game often lacks a pure strategy Nash equilibrium.
+Thus, we define the concept of a trust boundary over the mixed strategy space of the human and show that trust boundary helps in discovering optimal monitoring strategies.
+We conduct humans subject studies that demonstrate (1) the need for coming up with optimal monitoring strategies, and (2) the benefits of using strategies suggested by our approach.